camionchik/Quick-URL-Shortener/README.md

 ```

 * `service`: Choose between `"tinyurl"` or `"bitly"`.
 * `bitly_token`: Required only if using Bitly.
-So if you were going to use TinyURL, you didn't need to fill it out..
+So if you are going to use TinyURL, you do not need to fill it out.
 Obtain a token via Bitly's API dashboard.

 ## Testing